-Every single initiation season the media writes about complications accompanying the ritual: death, mutilation, physical abuse and torture.
-The magnitude of these complications is horrific: from 1995 till now 825 boys have lost their lives in the mountains and hills of the Eastern Cape.
+Every single initiation season the media writes about complications accompanying the ritual of Traditional Circumcision and Initiation into Manhood.
+The magnitude of these complications is horrific, from 1995 till today 888 boys have lost their lives in the mountains and hills of the Eastern Cape.
 Many others were mutilated or even lost their manhood.

 Male genital mutilation

 The seasonal deaths and mutilations have become predictable.
-This summer 43 boys have died in abominable conditions.
-Forty-three totally avoidable deaths!
-Why do we sustain a ritual that slaughters boys in the prime of their age and physically and mentally scars many others for life?
+During the December season 43 boys died in abominable conditions, and 35 (!) boys have died during this current season up to now (despite the 'death-free initiation plan').
+These deaths were totally avoidable.
+Why do we sustain a ritual that slaughters boys in their prime and leaves many others physically and mentally scarred?

 The ritual was traditionally intended as educational institution to prepare boys for the responsibilities of manhood.
-Nowadays excessive emphasis is placed on the circumcision itself and on physical ordeal, with much of the educational aspect being diminished.
-It fills me with deep sadness that it has become a ritual of ‘male genital mutilation’ that promotes male superiority.
+Nowadays excessive emphasis is placed on the circumcision and physical ordeal, with much of the educational aspect being diminished.

-Dietrich Bonhoeffer said that the test of the morality of a society is what it does for its children.
-Nelson Mandela used similar words: “there can be no keener revelation of a society's soul than the way in which it treats its children...”
+Dietrich Bonhoeffer wrote that the test of the morality of a society is what it does for its children.
+Or in the words of Nelson Mandela: "there can be no keener revelation of a society's soul than the way in which it treats its children..."

-Their vigorous opposition to ‘modern’ or ‘western methods’ is remarkable seeing the catastrophic consequences of the crude traditional methods.
-More especially because certain traditional methods that were effective in safeguarding the health of initiates have been abandoned without evoking any resistance; such as frequent washing of instruments and hands, the use of leaves instead of plastic for the construction of the initiation school, and the use of animal skin as bandages.
+Their vigorous opposition to 'modern methods' is incomprehensible seeing the catastrophic consequences of the crude traditional methods.
+More especially because traditional methods that were effective in safeguarding the health of initiates have been abandoned without evoking any resistance: such as frequent washing of instruments and hands, use of grass instead of plastic for the construction of the hut, and the use of animal skin as bandages.
 Regrettably, many of the traditional cultural elements have also disappeared.

-In a traditional leadership meeting at one of the Royal Places in Pondoland it was suggested that their wages would be docked if they failed to take greater responsibility for initiation schools in their areas.
-They responded immediately with loud protest.
-When a little later an amputee shared his personal experiences, they could not be bothered to listen and left one after one.
+During one of the meetings with local traditional leaders it was suggested that their wages would be docked if they fail to take greater responsibility for initiation schools in their areas.
+They responded immediately with loud protest, yet when a few minutes later an amputee shared his personal experiences they could not be bothered to listen.

 Reasons for publication

 Together with a former traditional attendant we developed an outreach program.
-We visited initiation schools, attended numerous meetings with various stakeholders, did awareness campaigns in communities and schools, organized trainings, wrote a training manual, established community forums in each location around my hospital, etcetera.
+We visited initiation schools, attended numerous meetings with various stakeholders, ran awareness campaigns in communities and schools, organized trainings for traditional practitioners, wrote a training manual, established community forums, etcetera.

-After another few months of working with traditional leaders I came to realize that they are unlikely to make a positive change with respect to the ritual.
-After much deliberation I decided to prepare this website, to inform prospective initiates and the broader community about the dark secrets of the ritual.
-While it is regrettable that the disclosure of graphic details is needed it is my hope that this will effect change at last.
+After much deliberation and another few months of fruitless discussions with traditional leaders I decided to prepare this website, to inform prospective initiates and the broader community about the dark secrets of the ritual.
+While it is regrettable that the disclosure of graphic details can no longer be avoided it is my hope that this will effect change at last.

 I pray for the community to rise up and urge their traditional leaders to take radical steps.
 Circumcision should never lead to death or mutilation.
-The crude traditional circumcision methods have to be replaced by circumcision performed by qualified medical practitioners, especially in Pondoland.
+Initiation schools have to be centralized and the crude traditional circumcision methods have to be replaced by circumcision performed by qualified medical practitioners.
 Only this will put an immediate end to the predictable and avoidable initiation deaths and mutilations.

 It should be kept in mind that initiation is a wonderful opportunity to disseminate specific messages at such a crucial point in the life of an adolescent boy.
 It has an immense potential in addressing societal problems, and I look forward to the contribution it can have in building our society.
 May God be with all of us.